top of page

 Integrated GPUs (iGPUs) generally do not perform well with Lightrooms AI denoise, with typical denoise times being in excess of 5 minutes per RAW file.
 The main exception is the Apple M series "system on a chip", where performance varies between OK (approx. 1-3 minutes) to excellent (<30secs).
 The more recent (M2 and M3), and higher specified models (Pro, Max and Ultra) perform the best.
 The M4 series is arriving on MacBook Pros in late 2024.

 Lightroom Classic currently only runs on ARM based Qualcomm Snapdragon X processors via emulation, so I would give them a miss until an ARM native version of Lightroom Classic is available.
-Even then, the Snapdragon X's iGPU performance, whilst good for an iGPU, is likely to be poor for AI denoise.
+Even then, the Snapdragon X's iGPU performance, whilst good for an iGPU, is likely to be mediocre for AI denoise.

 2025 may be promising for iGPUs running Lightroom Classic's AI denoise, with multiple game changing "system on a chip" products expected, giving Windows laptops Apple M series like graphics performance.
 The AMD Strix Halo APU (likely to be named Ryzen AI Max 385/390/395) will have a much beefier iGPU (and price tag), with possibly better performance than an Nvidia RTX 4060 dGPU.
-It is also rumoured that Mediatek are collaborating with Nvidia to create a "system on a chip" combining Mediatek ARM CPUs, and Nvidia iGPUs.
-There may also be an Intel "Arrow Lake Halo" product in the works.
-Lets hope that Adobe optimise Lightroom for ARM processors and also make use of Copilot+ PC NPUs for additional processing power.
+MediaTek are known to be collaborating with Nvidia to create a "AI PC system on a chip" combining MediaTek ARM CPUs, and Nvidia iGPUs, expected in the second half of 2025.
+There may also be a rumoured Intel "Arrow Lake Halo" product in the works.
+Lets hope that Adobe optimises Lightroom for ARM processors and also make use of Copilot+ PC NPUs for additional processing power.

 Discrete/dedicated GPUs